madajaju/edgemere/docs/edgemere/sdi/usecases/ManageResources/index.md

 Get Resources based on a set of requirements, this could be one resource or a set of resources.
 Requires a cloud and requirements to be specified.
 A name for the resources can be requested.

 ![Scenario GetResources](./GetResources.png)
+#### Criteria

+* Given - A cloud with set of resources and specific requirements are provided
+* When - A request for resources based on specific requirements is made
+* Then - A cloud with set of resources and specific requirements are provided

 #### Steps
 1. [device create --name hostgr1 --file ./templates/device.yaml](#action-device-create)